-In fact, 3D printers cost less than they ever have.
+3D printers cost less than they ever have.
 Just six years ago you would struggle to find a good 3D printer under $1,000, whereas now there are usable 3D printers starting at just under $200.

-This article will explain how much a 3D printer should cost in each category, from the cheapest entry level 3D printers to the highest quality industrial 3D printers, and the features you can expect for the price.
-Additionally, we include other key costs of 3D printing to keep in mind when choosing which 3D printer to buy, including material costs, software costs, post-processing costs and more.
+This article will explain 3D printer prices in each category, from the cheapest entry level 3D printers to the highest quality industrial 3D printers, and the features you can expect for the price.

 - 3D printer price: $180 to $400